 Writing catchy titles and headlines is one of the best ways to increase engagement on your content.
-Catchy titles are the first thing your audience sees and can dictate whether or not they decide to stay on your page.
-Thus, one of the best content marketing hacks to boost engagement, is to improve your headlines and titles.
-The infographic by Copypress outlines some essential tips for improving your headline and title writing skills.
+Catchy titles are the first thing your audience sees and can dictate if they decide to stay on your page.
+So, one of the best content marketing hacks to boost engagement, is to improve your headlines and titles.
+The Copypress infographic outlines some essential tips for improving your headline and title writing skills.

 Start with the Basics